FrSkyRC/ETHOS-Feedback-Community/lua/vscode-project/docs/setup.md

 1. Rename `src/sampleapp` to your project folder name.
 2. Update `.vscode/deploy.json` so `tgt_name` matches that folder exactly.
 3. Replace the sample Lua files with your real project files.
-4. Update `.vscode/settings.json` if you want a different default firmware or language.
+4. Update `.vscode/settings.json` if you want a different default firmware.
-5. Adjust the task step list if you do not want `i18n` or `sensors`.

 ## Folder Conventions